seanjhulse/project-549/README.md

 So what about `EventType`?
 Sean just created a separate field called `event_type_id` and setup a relationship between an `Activity` and an `event_type`.
 Each `@activity` *has_one* `event_type`.
 So this is a case where we can't get `@event_type.activities`.
 Not easily, anyways, but it's still possible with some leg work `Activity.where(:event_type_id => the_id_you_want_to_look_at)`.
 But we can still get the `EventType` from the `Activity` like `@activity.event_type`.

-### I don't understand how the Rails MVC architecture works.
+### I don't understand how the Rails architecture works.
 Remind me.

-Rails is MVC, model view controller, basically follows this pattern:

 1. User (client) makes a request `GET /activities`
 2. The browser sends the request to the server domain (in dev: localhost:3000)